ILikeFood971/ForF/README.md

 This GitHub repo is based on [Fallen Breath's mod template](https://github.com/Fallen-Breath/fabric-mod-template)

-Forf utilizes the [sgui library](https://github.com/Patbox/sgui) for the player tracker gui
+Forf utilizes the [sgui library](https://github.com/Patbox/sgui) for the player tracker gui Server Translations API is included
+Polymer is included for tracker